-Bennun added the reason he goes to schools is students can
+Bennun added the reason he goes to schools is students can DOLE FOR PEACE help him spread the word.
+He said he could do it himself but it would be a long and slow process.

-DOVE FOR PEACE.
-FOUNDATION

 The Dove For Peace Foundation needs people to help spread the word.